Freedom of religion in the United Arab Emirates

 The Constitution of the United Arab Emirates provides for freedom of religion by established customs, and the government generally respects this right in practice; however, there are some restrictions (e.g. attempts to spread Christianity among Muslims are not permitted).
-The federal Constitution declares that Islam is the official religion of the country; the Government does not recognize or permit conversion from Islam to another religion.
+The federal Constitution declares that Islam is the official religion of the country.

+In 2023, the country was scored 2 out of 4 for religious freedom.

 Religious demography

-The country has an area of 82,880 km² (30,000 sq. mi) and a resident population of 7.4 million (2010 est.).
-Only approximately 20% of residents are UAE citizens.
-According to the CIA World Fact Book, 76% of the residents are Muslim, 9% are Christian, other (primarily Hindu and Buddhist, less than 5% of the population consists of Parsi, Baha'i, Druze, Sikh, Ahmadi, Ismaili, Dawoodi Bohra Muslim, and Jewish) 15%.
+The 2022 population of the UAE stands at 9.4 million, Only approximately 20% of residents are UAE citizens.
+According to the CIA World Factbook, 76% of the residents are Muslim, 9% are Christian, other (primarily Hindu and Buddhist, less than 5% of the population consists of Parsi, Baha'i, Druze, Sikh, Ahmadi, Ismaili, Dawoodi Bohra Muslim, and Jewish) 15%.
 It is one of the most liberal countries found in Middle East.
 Foreigners are predominantly from South and Southeast Asia, although there are substantial numbers from the Middle East, Europe, Central Asia, the Commonwealth of Independent States, North America and South America.

-According to a ministry report, which collected census data, 76 percent of the total population is Muslim, 9 percent is Christian, and 15 percent is other.
-Unofficial figures estimate that at least 15 percent of the population is Hindu, 5 percent is Buddhist, and 5 percent belong to other religious groups, while the large majority of noncitizens coming in and out of the country are non Muslims, accumulating over 70% of them are largely non Muslim.
-Parsi, Baháʼí, and Sikh.
+According to a US report, the 2005 census found that 76 percent of the population were Muslim, 9 percent were Christian, and 15 percent from other noncitizen religious groups, mainly Hindus and Buddhists, but including Zoroastrians, Baha’is, Druze, Sikhs, and Jews; estimates in 2010 suggested that 76.9 percent of the total population was Muslim, 12.6 percent Christian, 6.6 percent Hindu, and 2 percent Buddhist.

 Religious discrimination

-In recent years, a large number of Shia Muslim expatriates have been deported from the UAE, Lebanese Shia families in particular have been deported for their alleged sympathy for extremist group Hezbollah.
+In recent years, a large number of Shia Muslim expatriates have been deported from the UAE.
+In particular, Lebanese Shia families have been deported for their alleged sympathy for extremist group Hezbollah.
 According to some organizations, more than 4,000 Shia expats have been deported from the UAE in recent years.

 Chinese Uyghurs who relocated to the UAE after facing human rights abuse at the hands of the Beijing government were subjected to detention, torture, and deportation from Abu Dhabi.
-According to testimony shared by the wife of one of the detainees, China requested three major Arab countries, which included UAE, for the deportation of Uyghur migrants.
+According to testimony shared by the wife of one of the detainees, China requested three major Arab countries, which included the UAE, for the deportation of Uyghur migrants.
 The decision received major backlash and UAE authorities failed to respond when asked to comment on the deportation of Chinese Uyghurs despite not sharing an extradition agreement with China.